-July Academic year 1:
+July Academic Year 1:

-Students submit a thesis project to the Programme Board making use of an electronic form available on the electronic thesis platform (https://matix.imbrsea.eu).
-Thesis project descriptions include a title, an abstract, a work plan, references' list, and contact details of the members of the supervision team, and an agreement of the main supervisor, welcoming the student to the particular thesis subject.
+o Students submit a thesis project to the Programme Board making use of an electronic form available on the electronic thesis platform (https://matix.imbrsea.eu).
+Thesis project descriptions include a title, an abstract, a work plan, a references list, contact details of the members of the supervision team, and an agreement of the main supervisor, welcoming the student to the particular thesis subject.